Monday, September 28, 2020

 Colourful captures.

 I drove through to the west coast last Wednesday for a day's fishing, targetting mainly colourful mini species.
-My workmate Callum joined me, and we headed to a spot in Oban that I know has produced Connemara clingfish in the past.
+My workmate Callum joined me, and we headed to a spot in Oban that I know has produced Connemarra clingfish in the past.
 Truth be told it was one of these strange looking little fish that I was hoping to catch.

 This small species "clings" to rocks using its fused pelvic fin that acts as a suction cup.